Permissions on Default Lockfile Make Running oned Under Unprivileged User Impossible

 Thanks again for your time and your help.

-#5 Updated by Tres Wong-Godfrey almost 8 years ago
+#5 Updated by Tres Wong-Godfrey about 8 years ago

 The version of OpenNebula I have uses /var/lock/one for the lock file.
 Check out line 118 of one-1.3.90/src/nebula/oned.cc: